 Let's take the case of StrollMe.

 StrollMe offers baby strollers as a subscription service.
-They have multiple same strollers under one stroller category.
-They need to track each of the strollers separately for each customer.
+They have multiple strollers under one stroller category.
+They need to track each strollers separately for each customer.

 In case one of the strollers is broken when returned, they are able to track which customer was responsible for it by simply logging in into the circuly backend and checking the customer information associated with the serial number of the stroller in question.